coogger/sc2py/README.md

-# sc2py
+# steemconnect
-SteemConnect2 with pyhton
+SteemConnect with pyhton

 ## Getting Started
 For general information about SteemConnect V2 and setting up your app please see